 It is no wonder Dale’s father, Rev. Lea Little, who passed away in Feb, used to speak so passionately about “pioneer church planting” in Japan!
 He himself came from a pioneer family in the Peace River area of BC.

 Over our 33 years of ministry based in Japan, the word “home” has acquired several geographic reference points.
 Currently we consider Sumida-ku, Tokyo our home.
 We are making plans to retire in Cape Elizabeth, Maine USA (2021?
-2022?), where Ann was raised and where we try to gather with our children for Christmas each year.
+2022?), where Ann was raised and where we try to gather with our children for post-Christmas each year.
 So Maine is also home for us.
 But our ultimate geographic home marker is heaven itself where we will be with Jesus Christ and his followers who worship him from all nations, including those we serve at TMC and our parents who have gone on before us.

 During those nine years Dale transitioned JEMA from one full time office manager to four wonderful part time staff; moved the JEMA office to a new and more spacious location within the Ochanomizu Christian Center building in Chiyoda-ku, Tokyo; arranged for a new JEMA website and webmaster; refocused the annual meetings from leaders and business to networking and equipping (“JEMA Connect”); expanded the JEMA executive team; and rewrote JEMA documents to reflect JEMA’s current leadership model (“Constitution and Appendix”).